xitrum-framework/scalive/README.rst

 Scalive uses the `Attach API <https://blogs.oracle.com/CoreJavaTechTips/entry/the_attach_api>`_ to tell the target process to load an `agent <http://javahowto.blogspot.jp/2006/07/javaagent-option.html>`_.

 The agent then creates a TCP server to let the Scalive process interact with the target process.
 The Scalive process acts as a client.

+See also `liverepl <https://github.com/djpowell/liverepl>`_, a similar REPL console for Clojure.

 Known issues
 ------------